mixpanel/docs/pages/docs/pricing/billing.md

 If you send more data than your paid monthly or annual plan allows, additional data charges will be charged at the beginning of the following month.
 So, if you go over your data cap one month, you will be charged your base price at the beginning of the next month plus additional data rate charges from the previous month's excess.

-Once you’ve finished using your prepaid amount of events, you’ll be charged our regular monthly rate for each additional event tracked that month.
+Once you've finished using your prepaid amount of events, you'll be charged our regular monthly rate for each additional event tracked that month.
 Alerts are in place to notify Organization Owners and Billing Admins of potential additional data charges.

-We don’t charge punitive overages but we do provide volume discounts – if your volume exceeds your projections you can save money by committing to a larger volume and locking in a lower average cost per event.
+We don't charge punitive overages but we do provide volume discounts - if your volume exceeds your projections you can save money by committing to a larger volume and locking in a lower average cost per event.

 #### Alerts for Additional Data Charges